Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 				- <*resource-group-name*>: Replace this with the name of the resource group you want to use.
 				- <*path-to-template*>: Provide the path to your ARM/Bicep template file i.e. main.json under infra folder.
 				- <*path-to-parameter*>: Specify the path to the parameters file i.e. armmain.parameters.json under infra folder.

+      **NOTE** : To avoid azure resource already deployed with the same name use unique Prefix for FHIR Migration Tool resources during deployment.

 ## Export FHIR Data from API for FHIR server